Menu

 This is an old post from 2018.
 As such, it might not be relevant anymore.

-I don’t necessarily believe in “mystic” or “fortunes”, however I recently took the 16 personalities test, based on the Myers–Briggs Type Indicator and was pleasantly surprised with how accurate it seems.
+I don’t believe in “mystic” or “fortunes”, however I recently took the 16 personalities test, based on the Myers–Briggs Type Indicator and was pleasantly surprised with how accurate it seems.
 It says that I am an INFJ, apparently making me the rarest type: only around 1% of the population.
 INFJ: Introversion, Intuition, Feeling, and Judging.

 I walk alongside other INFJ’s such as Martin Luther King, Nelson Mandela, and Mother Teresa.